fluo10/mtid/README.md

 ## Which length should I use?

-- DTID(Double length triplet ID) is recommended for the personal data because this is short enouph to satisfy the Magic Number 7±2 principle and have enough range of value (for the data entered manually by individuals (such as pocketbooks, journals, or activity logs)).
+- DTID(Double length triplet ID) is recommended for the personal data because this is short enough to satisfy the Magic Number 7±2 principle and have enough range of value (for the data entered manually by individuals (such as pocketbooks, journals, or activity logs)).
 - STID(Single length triplet ID) is recommended if the data is expected to be so few that they can be counted.
 - TTID(Triple length triplet ID) is recommended if it is expected that one or more data will be added every second.